-Marta Lucia Ramirez is a prominent politician and the Conservative Party candidate for Colombia’s presidential election in May.
+Marta Lucia Ramirez is a prominent politician and a former presidential candidate for the Conservative Party.

 The Bogota-born politician has been active in her country’s politics since the early 1990s.In 2002, Ramirez became just the second woman in Latin American history to ever be appointed Minister of Defense.